 If you’re new to ESA font technology, it can be confusing knowing what they are and what sets them apart from traditional digitized letters.
 ESA stands for “Embroidery Specific Alphabets,” and to put it simply:

-ESA fonts are an embroidery font file format specific to Hatch & Wilcom embroidery software.
-These keyboard fonts are the most customizable form of embroidery font as they can be easily adjusted, resized, and reshaped, all while giving you professional results.
+ESA fonts are a native embroidery font file format specific to Hatch & Wilcom embroidery software.
+Given they are native file formats, these keyboard fonts can be easily adjusted, resized, and reshaped, all while giving you professional results.
+Want to learn more about what makes native file format fonts so powerful?
+Read our full article explaining machine embroidery fonts.

 What software works with ESA fonts